Rekiahhinton/technical-writing-portfolio/docs/notes_with_ai.md

 [Code Review Weekly Workshop Final Document](Code_Review_Weekly_Workshop_Final_Document.pdf)

 ### Conclusion
-Applying this AI-assisted method ensures I recover all relevant details and accurately capture the major themes of each meeting for reference when creating documentation.
+Applying this AI-augmented workflow ensures I recover all relevant details and accurately capture the major themes of each meeting for reference when creating documentation.